cf-platform-eng/pivotalcf-industry-day/docs/index.md

 There are only 20 seats available!
 If you are serious about getting your software into the Cloud Native Platform ecosystem, please register right away!

-Once your registration is confirmed, start preparing by working through the prerequisites outlined at (http://industryday.cfapps.io/prereqs/)
+Once your registration is confirmed, start preparing by working through the [prerequisites] (http://industryday.cfapps.io/prereqs/)

 We're looking forward to seeing you in December!